mazn1chenko/DailyFood/README.md

 # DailyFood
-A store application in which you can view goods, place an order, track the courier order, accumulative system (bonuses), enter the application from a Google account.
-The project was not fully implemented, because it is done in a team with other people and they do not fully fulfill their tasks, which hinder the process.
+Store application in which you can see the goods, make an order, track the order of the courier, accumulative system (bonuses), login to the application from Google-account.
+The project is not fully implemented, because it is done in a team with other people and they do not fully perform their tasks, which slows down the process.